zachgk/catln/docs/philosophy/languageCompilation.md

 Potentially the most powerful area is by changing the compiler targets.
 It is standard to think of a program producing a single binary executable.
 In the current design, this executable is produced by building the system into a tree form, generating the tree into LLVM, optimizing the LLVM, and saving using LLVM.

 However, there is another way to consider it.
-The main function of the program has the following signature `mainx(IO io) -> IO`.
-It we create a type `CatlnLLVMExecutable`, the final compiler stages could be described as metaprogramming `llvm(c=runnable(IO io) -> IO) -> CatlnLLVMExecutable`.
+The main function of the program has the following signature `main{IO io} -> IO`.
+It we create a type `CatlnLLVMExecutable`, the final compiler stages could be described as metaprogramming `llvm(c=runnable{IO io} -> IO) -> CatlnLLVMExecutable`.
 This function could be written within the standard library instead of the compiler.

 While it is possible that the code will be more difficult, it shouldn't be too large of a difference.
 It shouldn't be crazy given the power of implicit conversions, multi-level functions, and macros and will end up fairly similar to simply writing it in catln to begin with.